thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Synthetic_Events.notes.md

 ### Exercise

 Turn to a neighbor and, in your own words, explain why a synthetic event is important and how React's synthetic event system works identically across all browsers.
+It may be helpful to draw a few diagrams together to illustrate your thoughts.
 After about a minute, your instructor will cold call on the class and ask what was discussed.

 ## How do you use synthetic events to build an interactive React application?